-6. Salesmanship7.
-Leadership8.
-Corporate Rank etc. The remuneration structure for the Managing Director (MD) of the Bank is subject to approval of the Central Bank i.e. Bangladesh Bank.
-Review of the remuneration policy was not required during the year 2015 since the Bank's overall remuneration structure has remained competitive. c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
+i c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
 It should include the nature and type of the key measures used to take account of these risks.
-The Management time to time reviews the remuneration package/structure of the key employees/positions who are involved in the functions that deal with the risk factors (both current and future position).
-Though risk is prevalent in all the functions of a commercial bank, the functions that mainly deal with the risk factors of the Bank include: Marketing CRM Operations Trade Finance etc. d) A discussion of the bank's policy on deferral and vesting of variable The Board of Directors through the Management exercises oversight and effective governance over the framing and implementation of the remuneration policy.
+The Management time to time reviews the remuneration package/structure of the key employees/positions who are involved in the functions that deal with the risk factors (both current and future positions).
+Though risk is prevalent in all the functions of a commercial bank, the functions that mainly deal with the risk factors of the Bank include: - Marketing - CRM - Operations - Trade Finance etc. d) A discussion of the bank's policy on deferral and vesting of variable The Board of Directors through the Management exercises oversight and effective governance over the framing and implementation of the remuneration policy.
 Human Resource Management under the guidance of MD administers the compensation and Benefit structure in line with the best suited practices and statutory requirements as applicable.
-The Bank has various schemes in regards to deferred and vested variable remuneration which are as under: remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. - PF (Vesting or entitlement to employer's contribution happens on completion of 03 (three) years of regular service and the Bank contributes equal amount of contribution as contributed by the employee) @ 10% of substantive pay. - Gratuity (Vesting or entitlement to employer's contribution happens on completion of 05 (five) years of regular service in the Bank) @ one substantive pay for each completed year of service and for the fraction of 6 months and above. - Death cum Survival Superannuation Fund provides superannuation and other benefits to the employees of the Bank on their death, disability, retirement/or being incapacitated at any time or for any other cause that may be deemed fit as per Board's approved policy. - Furniture & Fixture allowances (the executives of the Bank are entitled to a rank-wise specific amount to meet the cost of furnishing of residence with furniture and fixture).
-The amount is amortized in 05 years of continuous service of the respective employee. - Staff House Building Loan (a permanent employee in the rank of Principal Officer or above, after completion of 5 (five) years of service, can avail of a House Building Loan at Bank Rate as per policy and approval from the appropriate Authority).
-The Board may adopt principles for malus/clawback before or after vesting, if such situation arises and the law(s) of the country permits the same.

-I e) Description of the different forms of

-variable remuneration (i.e. cash, shares,

-and share-linked instruments and other

-forms) that the bank utilizes and the

-rationale for using these different forms.
+The Bank has various schemes in regards to deferred and vested variable remuneration which are as under: remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. - PF (Vesting or entitlement to employer's contribution happens on completion of 03 (three) years of regular service and the Bank contributes equal amount of contribution as contributed by the employee) @ 10% of substantive pay.
+Gratuity (Vesting or entitlement to employer's contribution happens on completion of 05 (five) years of regular service in the Bank) @ one substantive pay for each completed year of service and for the fraction of 6 months and above.
+Death cum Survival Superannuation Fund provides superannuation and other benefits to the employees of the Bank on their death, disability, retirement/or being incapacitated at any time or for any other cause that may be deemed fit as per Board's approved policy.
+Furniture & Fixture allowances (the executives of the Bank are entitled to a rank-wise specific amount to meet the cost of furnishing of residence with furniture and fixture).
+The amount is amortized in 05 years of continuous service of the respective employee.
+Staff House Building Loan (a permanent employee in the rank of Principal Officer or above, after completion of 5 (five) years of service, can avail of a House Building Loan at Bank Rate as per policy and approval from the appropriate Authority).
+The Board may adopt principles for malus / clawback before or after vesting if such situation arises and the law(s) of the country permits the same. e) Description of the different forms of variable remuneration (i.e. cash, shares, and share-linked instruments and other forms) that the bank utilizes and the rationale for using these different forms.
 Variable pay means the compensation as fixed by the Board on recommendation of the Management, which is based on the performance appraisal of an employee in that role, that is, how well they accomplish their goals.
-It may be paid as:

-- Performance Linked Incentives to those employees who are eligible for incentives. - Ex-gratia for other employees who are not eligible for Performance linked Incentives. - Different awards based on extra-ordinary performance & achievement. - Employee/Manager of the Month/Quarter award. - Reimbursement/award for brilliant academic/professional achievement. - Leave Fare Assistance (LFA)
+It may be paid as: Performance Linked Incentives to those employees who are eligible for incentives.
+Ex-gratia for other employees who are not eligible for Performance linked Incentives.
+Different awards based on extra-ordinary performance & achievement achievement.
+Employee/Manager of the Month/Quarter award.
+Reimbursement/award for brilliant academic/professional achievement.
+Leave Fare Assistance (LFA)